 There are very few genres in which Melanie F. has NOT written.
 Whether ghosting for others or publishing under her own name, she has written nonfiction and fiction books, speeches, documentaries, background briefs, white papers, poetry, short stories, commentaries, book reviews and feature articles.
 She has taught poetry and practical writing workshops.
 The diversity of her writing experience is matched by an eclectic set of interests, ranging from llama farming to stargazing.

-Melanie F. is a Phi Beta Kappa graduate of Wellesley College, where she majored in German literature and minored in English literature and the Russian language.
+Melanie F. is a Phi Beta Kappa graduate of Wellesley College, where she majored in German (literature and language) and minored in English and Russian.

 Melanie F. was growing tomatoes in the detritus from a cement factory adjacent to her urban childhood home.
 The gardening virus multiplied in suburbia and metastasized in the country.
 It has inspired many articles, published in various print and online newspapers and magazines.

 At the age of 14, Melanie F. started making Thanksgiving dinner for the extended family -- because she suspected she could do a better job than her elders.
 That youthful arrogance was tempered by some culinary fiascoes, but the enthusiasm that underlay her early experimentation in the kitchen never died.
 It was stoked by an equal passion for gardening.
 With freshly harvested veggies and fruits, even ho-hum dishes became treats for the palate.
 The next phase of her education also began in the garden, as she learned how to prolong the harvest by turning basil into freezable pesto, wineberries into jam, apples into apple butter and tomatoes into tomato paste.